TUHH-IES/verilog-vcd-parser/README.md

 We can also query the value of a signal at a particular time.
-Because a VCD file can have multiple signals in multiple scopes which represent the same physical signal, we use the signal hash to access it's value at a particular
+Because a VCD file can have multiple signals in multiple scopes which represent the same physical signal, we use the signal hash to access its value at a particular
 time:

 ```cpp